goreleaser/goreleaser/www/docs/customization/checksum.md

   # You can add extra pre-existing files to the checksums file.
   # The filename on the checksum will be the last part of the path (base).
   # If another file with the same name exists, the last one found will be used.
-  # This globs can also include templates.
+  # These globs can also include templates.
   #
   # Defaults to empty.
   extra_files: